[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 As if an invisible weight had lifted.
 As if I could finally accept that this wasn’t purely a personal failure.
 That my frustration wasn’t just the sign of a lack or a delay.

-What collapsed wasn’t a man : it was a myth.
-A myth I had built, fed, and maintained without realizing it.
+In truth, what collapsed was not a man.
+It was a myth.
+A myth I had built, fed, and sustained without even realizing it.

 I understood something essential: we never envy a real person.
 We envy a story we tell ourselves.
 A narrative that helps explain what we cannot reach.